Looking for information on how to travel from Dubai to Oman by road?

 Dubai To Oman By Bus

-If you don’t want to drive, Mwasalat operates a direct coach service from Dubai to Muscat.
+If you don’t want to drive, Mwasalat operates a direct coach service from Dubai to Muscat, the capital city of Oman.

 However, I don’t really recommend this option unless you only want to visit Muscat.
 The public transport network in Oman isn’t very comprehensive and you might struggle to get around without a car.